benfalk/blog/source/_posts/2015-06-29-code-the-hidden-language-of-hardware-and-software.markdown

 use carry over bits to continue to add larger and larger bytes of data with just an 8 bit adder.
 After constructing the adder the circuits get more and more complex as you are shown how you can do subtraction by adding with the twos compliment.
-After that the book sneakily introduces hexadecimal and assembly.
+Then the book sneakily introduces hexadecimal and assembly.

-After reading this book you'll have a pretty good understanding as to what is happening under the hood of computers.
+If you read this book you'll have a pretty good understanding as to what is happening under the hood of computers.
 It does a fantastic job of explaining how your PC componants work together, such as the CPU, RAM, data bus, and I/O devices.
 The only thing I found a little off was sometimes, especially near the